 There's a wide range of accommodation in Val Thorens, for most budgets.
-Many of the hotels are excellent, including as you would expect all four 5-stars in Val Thorens.
-Apartments are available in professionally-run tourist résidences, through agencies which rent out privately-owned apartments, or directly from the owners.
-Wherever you stay, you can ski or board near enough to the front door of your Val Thorens accommodation.
+Many of the hotels are excellent, including four 5-stars.
+Self-catering accommodation is available in professionally-run résidences, or through agencies that rent out privately-owned apartments.
+The tourist office also has a list of private owners whom you can contact directly.

-Well-established 3 stars include family-run hotels such as the Sherpa and the Val Chavière, which are popular, and have many guests who return every year.
+Well-established 3-stars include family-run hotels such as the Sherpa and the Val Chavière, which are popular and have many guests who return every year.

 Read more about Val Thorens hotels.

-Our apartments page has information about every résidence in Val Thorens, with photos and descriptions, and a location map.
+The apartments page has information about every résidence in Val Thorens, with photos and descriptions, and a location map.

-They manage a large number of apartments, which they let on behalf of the owners.
+They manage a large number of private apartments which they let on behalf of the owners.
 They are usually in résidences hosting a mixture of owner-occupiers, season workers, and holidaymakers.